 » Social Sciences

-Institut Symlog de France is a small private structure listed in the CNRS guide to independent research laboratories
+Institut Symlog de France is a small private structure listed in the CNRS guide to independent research

 in the social sciences.
-Founded in 1982, Symlog has since 1984 conducted research and intervention in the area of
+Founded in 1982, Symlog has since 1984 conducted research and intervention in the

 technological and natural risks.

 Symlog performs studies for large French and international institutions (e.g., French Ministries of Defense and